- Lecture: Web Version

 Things to Read:

-These readings include Choosing & Using Sources: A Guide to Academic Research from Ohio State University Libraries (see note for selected chapters to read), a summary of guidelines on bias-free language written by iSchool professor Michele Villagran, with suggestions on reducing bias in APA academic writing, and an actual literature review to give you a better sense of how one is organized and written.
+These readings include Choosing & Using Sources: A Guide to Academic Research from Ohio State University Libraries (see note for selected chapters to read), a summary of guidelines on bias-free language written by iSchool professor Michele Villagran that includes suggestions on reducing bias in APA 7 academic writing, and an actual literature review to give you a better sense of how one is organized and written.

-(Please read the following chapters in Choosing & Using Sources: A Guide to Academic Research to better understand the requirements of academic research and using sources: 2-Types of Sources 3-Sources and Information Needs 4-Precision Searching 5-Search Tools 6-Evaluating Sources 9-Making an Argument 10-Writing Tips.)
+Please read the following chapters in Choosing & Using Sources: A Guide to Academic Research to better understand the requirements of academic research and using sources: Chapter 2-Types of Sources, Chapter 3-Sources and Information Needs, Chapter 4-Precision Searching, Chapter 5-Search Tools, Chapter 6-Evaluating Sources, Chapter 9-Making an Argument, and Chapter 10-Writing Tips.

 Things to View:

-These are two tutorials from academic library websites.
+This week you are required to read two tutorials from academic library websites.
 The first is a literature review tutorial from the Writing Center at the University of North Carolina, Chapel Hill, that provides practical suggestions for how to organize and write a literature review.
 The second tutorial is from the Colorado State Universities Libraries.
-It’s a simple, but useful, chart that lists and explains the criteria to use when evaluating scholarly journal articles.
+It is a simple, but useful, chart that lists and explains the criteria to use when evaluating scholarly journal articles.

-Click here for resources from the APA 7 manual.
-These resources include a PDF from APA Chapter 9, web pages devoted to helping you create your reference lists and more!
-This will be an important resource to return to often in INFO 200.
+Click here for resources for APA 7 style.
+These resources include a PDF from APA Chapter 9, web pages devoted to helping you create your reference lists, and more!
+This will be an important resource to return to in INFO 200 and in your future courses.

 Things to Explore:

-This course’s library liaisons have created a website containing links to the research tools and resources that you’ll use for your INFO 200 assignments.
+This course’s library liaison, Andrew Chae, has created a website containing links to the research tools and resources that you’ll use for your INFO 200 assignments.
+He has also created a video where you can get to know him and the work that he does.
+Go ahead and check it out!
 Called the “INFO 200 LibGuide,” this website has links to the databases and other information sources discussed in this module.
-It also contains a list of peer-reviewed journals (LIS Publications Wiki).

 Contributors to Module 2:

-SJSU alum Ann Agee was the SJSU Library’s liaison to the SJSU School of Information 2014 – 2019.
+SJSU alumni Ann Agee was the SJSU Library’s liaison to the SJSU School of Information from 2014 to 2019.
 Agee helped iSchool students and faculty with reference questions and finding materials to help with their research, primarily via online chats and email.
-She also creates online orientation tutorials and LibGuides for both students and faculty.
+She also created online orientation tutorials and LibGuides for both students and faculty.

-– This module based on original lectures by Dr. Debbie Hansen.
+This module is based on original lectures by Dr. Debbie Hansen.